Who They Serve

 The criminal court begins at with the courts of original instance; namely the Town and Villages Courts (Justice Courts), the two city courts (Criminal and Civil Court), The NYC Criminal Court, District Court, County Courts, and Supreme Court.
 The second level of the criminal branch is the Appellate Divisions of the Supreme Court, the Appellate Terms of the Supreme Court 1st & 2nd Departments, and the Appellate level of the County Courts.
 Presiding over the criminal court system is the Albany-based Court of Appeals; New York State’s highest court.

-begins similarly, with Justice Courts, City Courts, District Courts, County Courts, and Supreme Court.
+The civil division begins similarly, with Justice Courts, City Courts, District Courts, County Courts, and Supreme Court.
 This tier also includes the NYC Civil Courts, Surrogate’s Court, Family Courts, and the Court of Claims.
 The second tier also includes both the Appellate Terms of the Supreme Court 1st & 2nd Departments and the Appellate level of the County Courts.
 In the top tier, the only stop before New York State’s highest court is the Appellate Divisions of the Supreme Court.
 Once appealed from there, criminals appealing their case will be under the jurisdiction of the Court of Appeals.